Deakin University School of Medicine: Research

 Each of the School's Strategic Research Centres, Research Groups and Research Partnerships align closely with one or more of these Research Pillars.

 History

-On 8 April 2006, the Prime Minister of Australia, John Howard announced that Deakin University would host Victoria's third medical school.
+On 8 April 2006, Prime Minister John Howard announced that Deakin University would host Victoria's third medical school.
 Under Prof Brendan Crotty, the first cohort of 120 students commenced their BMBS degree on 7 February 2008.

-The School of Medicine was opened on 1 May 2008 by the former Prime Minister of Australia, Kevin Rudd.
+The School of Medicine was opened on 1 May 2008 by Prime Minister Kevin Rudd.